Things to Consider When Buying a Fire Pit:

-The closest thing to a real campfire, wood burning fire pits are a favorite of outdoor enthusiasts.
-They are capable of delivering a larger, hotter fire than a gas fire pit produces.
+The closest thing to a real campfire, wood-burning fire pits are a favorite of outdoor enthusiasts.
+They are capable of delivering a larger, hotter fire than a gas fire pit generates.
 The only drawback is that starting a fire from scratch can be difficult for some.
-They also product ash and require some cleanup after use.
+They also produce ash and require some cleanup after use.

 Providing both beauty and convenience, propane fire pits light with the push of a button.
 The attached fuel tank means they can also be easily moved to change up your space for different occasions.
 While some worry about the upfront costs associated with propane, most appreciate its capacity to outperform natural gas while burning cleanly and requiring no cleanup.